wavefrontHQ/wavefront-jersey-sdk-java/README.md

     Tracer tracer = new WavefrontTracer.Builder().withReporter(reporter).
         withApplicationTags(applicationTags).build();
 ```
-The `applicationTags` here is initiated as described above.
+The `applicationTags` here is instantiated as described above.
 The `reporter` here can be any kind of `WavefrontSpanReporter`, refer to this page (https://github.com/wavefrontHQ/wavefront-opentracing-sdk-java#tracer) for more details.

 ### WavefrontJerseyReporter
 ```java